ueokande/vim-vixen/README.md

 # Vim Vixen

-An Firefox add-ons works with WebExtensions, insipired by [Vimperator](https://github.com/vimperator).

-## Background

-### Firefox will stop supporting legacy add-ons
+Vim Vixen is a Firefox add-on which allows you to navigate with keyboard on the browser.

-Firefox will support only add-ons using WebExtensions API since version 57, and plugins based on legacy APIs will be unavailable.
-Vim Vixen is new solution to create Vim-like Firefox.
+Firefox started to support WebExtensions API and will stop supporting add-ons using legacy APIs from version 57.

-### Vimimum

-[Vimium](https://github.com/philc/vimium) is a Chrome extension which able to navigate pages in Google Chrome/Chromium.
-Vimium also started to support on Firefox by WebExtensions API.
+For this reason, many legacy add-ons do not work on Firefox 57. and Vim Vixen is a new choise for Vim users since Vim Vixen uses WebExtensions API

 ## Basic usage